 Most car accident injury cases are settled well before a lawsuit is even contemplated.
 However, if you were partially at fault for the accident, your claim may have to be filed as a lawsuit.
 This is important in order to receive maximum compensation for your injuries.
 If your car accident case goes to trial, the jury or judge will assess who was at fault for the accident and how much each driver involved was at fault.
 This concept is known as comparative fault.
-(Read – Understanding Auto Accident Claims)
+(Read – When Your Claim Exceeds Your Policy Limit)

 In the state of Missouri, your percentage of fault decreases your compensation proportionately.
 However, it does not keep you from getting compensation.
 If you are found to be 30 percent at fault and the jury awards $60,000 for your injuries, you will receive $42,000.

 Contact The Hoffmann Law Firm at (314) 361-4242